nikhilkalhan92/Project-4---Full-Stack/README.md

 Welcome to my fourth project.
 This project is a blog website, using 2 different programs called Bootstrap and Django.
 I have also used 3 different languages: HTML5/CSS3, Javascript and Python.

 This project will show the use of CRUD functionality (Create, Read, Update, Delete).
-As an admin I can update/delete and create new posts via django admin.
+A user can post comments on all topics, As an admin I can update/delete and create new posts via the admin site.

 [Here is a link to the final project](http://project-4-full-stack.herokuapp.com/)

 ![amiresponsive](media/responsiove.png)

 # 1 - UX